9984/2017.9984.io/_src/_speakers/kaspar-korjus.md

       url: "https://www.linkedin.com/in/kasparkorjus/"
 ---

-e-Residency is a new fully digital nation for global citizens, built on inclusion, transparency and legitimacy to empower citizens globally and to achieve world-wide digital and financial inclusion.
+e-Residency is built on inclusion, transparency, and legitimacy.
+It is meant to empower citizens globally and provide world-wide digital and financial inclusion.
+Korjus was chosen by Megan Smith, CTO of the United States, as one of 20 digital leaders for the Global Leaders Digital Exchange (GLDE) program, and is listed in Forbes Estonia’s “30 under 30” as #1 in Technology and Finance.

-Kaspar is listed by Forbes Estonia *30 under 30* people as #1 in Technology and Finance, was elected by US CTO Megan Smith as one of the 20 global digital leaders, and is the founding curator of World Economic Forum Global Shapers Community in Estonia.